Camden girl shatters track record at nationals

 Sianni not only swept all three of her races at the event held in Greensboro, North Carolina, she ran the 400-meter dash in 58.7 seconds, breaking the national age group record of 59.8 seconds set by Olympian Monique Henderson in 1994.

-"I was kind of nervous... because I was like go, go, go," she said.
-"I thought they were close to me, but they weren't.
+"I was kind of nervous because I was like 'go, go, go,'" she said.
+"I thought they were close to me, but they weren't."

-Her coach Albert Essilfie says the Willis Camden PAL Track Club earned 24 medals at this year's nationals but says Sianni-- who practices three times a week-- has the drive to win beyond her age.
+Her coach Albert Essilfie says the Willis Camden PAL Track Club earned 24 medals at this year's nationals but says Sianni -- who practices three times a week -- has the drive to win beyond her age.

 "That's what really separates her from a lot of people," said Essilfie.
 "When it's time to work, she locks in.
 We never have to tell her to do a rep over or to work harder."